vitek-karas/binder-playground/design-docs/binder-tracing.md

 ### Nesting
 During assembly resolution it's very common to recursively call into methods which act as binder entry points.
 For example `Assembly.LoadFrom`, `Assembly.Load` or `AssemblyLoadContext.LoadFromAssemblyPath`.
 These methods are used to implement the actual resolution logic in custom ALC or event handlers.
 It's unclear if we would treat these as truly nested binding attempts, or instead if we would somehow fold them into the active binding operation.
-In any case we would have to keep the bind ID in some form.
+In any case we would have to keep the //1/2 in some form.
 It seems that we should include begin/end traces for these operations regardless.
 An example of "folded" traces:
 ```
-Begin AssemblyLoadContext.LoadFromAssemblyPath - assembly bind 12044
+Begin AssemblyLoadContext.LoadFromAssemblyPath - //1/2
     AssemblyLoadContext: App.CustomALC "My app ALC"
     assembly path: /path/TestAssembly.dll
 ```
 ```
-End AssemblyLoadContext.LoadFromAssemblyPath - assembly bind 12044
+End AssemblyLoadContext.LoadFromAssemblyPath - //1/2
     AssemblyLoadContext: App.CustomALC "My app ALC"
     Loaded assembly: "TestAssembly, version=1.2.3.0" location /path/TestAssembly.dll
 ```